 Health In Golden Retrievers

-Some affected dogs will show signs of icthyosis while other affected dogs will have no symptoms at all.
-I will do everything in my power to lower the cases of ichthyosis but do realize there are many more factors like temperament, hips, elbows, eyes, longevity, PRA-1/PRA-2 and cancer rate in lines that will take priority.
-As I progress with my program my ultimate goal will be to produce offspring clear of icthyosis.
+Some affected dogs will show signs of Icthyosis while other affected dogs will have no symptoms at all.
+We breed to produce only clear and carrier puppies but please realize there are many more factors like temperament, hips, elbows, eyes, longevity, PRA-1/PRA-2 and cancer rate in lines that will take priority.
+Some breeders sell puppies for more money if they are producing all clear Ichthyosis litters.
+It is not necessary to get a clear puppy for thousands more.
+We will only produce clear and carrier puppies.

 Hip dysplasia (HD) is a complex condition where the hip joints of a growing puppy develop abnormally.
 The primary reason for this abnormal development is hip joint laxity ie the joint is too loose; leading to the two articulating parts of the joint of the pelvis – the femoral head and the acetabulum (which form the ball-and-socket of the joint) - moving abnormally relative to one another; the femoral head subluxating (partly dislocating) from the acetabulum.
 This leads to abnormal stresses and strains on the joint and leads to inflammation and degeneration of the joint tissues.
 Ultimately, permanent osteoarthritis develops in the joints.
 These changes produce pain and disability for the dog which may show in a number of ways, such as lameness, abnormal gait (movement), stiffness, reluctance to get up and move and difficulty in running and playing.
 Both genetic and environmental factors play a part in the development of HD.